voxo-yt/CLI-Toolbox-Generator/README.md

-# 📦 CLI Toolbox Generator
+# CLI Toolbox Generator

-**A modular, template-driven generator for beautiful, structured Python CLIs.** Generate ready-to-use command-line applications for Python in seconds using the fully template-driven generator with zero boilerplate.
+**A modular, template-driven generator for pretty, structured Python CLIs.** Generate ready-to-use command-line menus for Python in seconds using the fully template-driven generator with zero boilerplate.
+Grab any project you're working on, generate a CLI menu, hook it up, and you're good to go!

 Looking for an example of this being used?
-Check the Documents/ !
+Check the Documents!
+Generated projects also come with a Usage Guide!

 ------------------------------------------------------------------------

-## 🚀 Features
+## Features

 -   **100% Template-Driven Output**\
     The final project structure is based entirely on `.tpl` files.
 There's no